How to Design, Fund and Implement an Effective Program for Student Success

 - At least 2 members, although 3+ are recommended

-- At least one participant from local education agencies (public school districts, public charter schools, public charter networks, etc.), with participation from the following offices/titles:
+- At least one participant from a state or local education agency (public school districts, public charter schools, public charter networks, etc.) with oversight over the agency’s high-impact tutoring program

 - Recommended to include team members in the following office or titles: